U.S. Taxpayers with Undisclosed Foreign Financial Assets

 Why Choose Us for your Offshore Compliance Matter?

-I have successfully represented US and international clients with offshore assets held across the globe such as in Australia, Canada, Switzerland, Central America, Singapore, S. Korea, China, India, UK, Argentina, and elsewhere.
+I have successfully represented US and international clients with offshore assets held across the globe such as in Australia, Canada, Mexico, Switzerland, Central America, Singapore, S. Korea, China, India, UK, Germany and elsewhere.
+I’ve handled routine streamlined cases and serious offshore non-compliance, including clients with decades of non-compliance and assets reaching into the millions.

-I stand behind my work 100%.
-Although none of my clients have ever been audited after making offshore disclosures, I will represent any clients in an IRS audit of their offshore disclosure matter free of charge, assuming it was not the result of an issue that the client failed to disclose to me.
+I stand behind my work.
+Although none of my clients have ever been audited after making offshore disclosures, I can’t guarantee the future will follow the past.
+However, I guarantee that I will represent any clients in an IRS audit of their offshore disclosure matter free of charge, assuming it was not the result of an issue that the client failed to disclose to me.

 Call (800) 580-0622 or click here